 Maps and brochures are available free or by purchase at local Forest offices or online, to assist visitors with planning for their trips or to provide directions to the many accessible areas on the Forest.

 Motor Vehicle Use Maps are the official map for designating all roads, trails and areas available for public motorized travel on National Forest lands.
-These free maps are available at Sawtooth National Forest offices.
+These free maps are available at Sawtooth National Forest offices, as well as the Boise National Forest and Mountain Home Ranger District offices.

 The interactive travel map shows the National Forest System roads, trails, and areas on National Forest System lands that are designated for motor vehicle use.
 The map is searchable by vehicle class, time of year, route number, and travel mode.
 You can zoom into an area on a national forest or grassland, see the roads and trails in that area, and find out which ones are open to motor vehicles, and when.
 Land ownership is shown by color.
 You can also print a map of the area you wish to visit.